 As a blogger, I know most writers don’t make a lot of money from writing, Or else every journalist and blogger would be a millionaire.

 Life is not Sex and The City, and most of us cannot afford to visit Barneys, Bergdorf Goodman or Saks every other day.
 If Carrie Bradshaw lived in our world, she would be in serious debt and she might need to write a frugal blog instead of a relationship column.

 I really adore Sex and the City because it is one of the first few TV shows that have powerful women.
 But it also promotes an unrealistic portrayal of NYC city life.
 In season 4, Carrie told a photographer:

 When I first moved to New York and I was totally broke, sometimes I would buy Vogue instead of dinner.
 I just felt it fed me more. ~Carrie Bradshaw

-Seriously wake up you crazy lady!
+Seriously, wake up crazy lady!
 You will be starving to death before you have a chance to read that Vogue issue.
-Sex and the city’s lifestyle looks glamorous but it is just a dream.
-Nobody would be able to afford Carrie’s lifestyle on a journalist salary unless you are a secret high-class escort.
+Sex and the city’s lifestyle looks glamorous, but it is just a dream.
+Nobody would be able to afford Carrie’s lifestyle on a journalist’s salary unless you are a secret high-class escort.